- Works well if data is linearly separable and correlated; Low variance algorithm – highly generalizes data

 In practice, it turns out that instead choosing the best model out of a set of models, if we combine many various, the results are better — often much better — and at little extra effort.

 Creating such model ensembles is now standard.
 In the simplest technique, called bagging, we simply generate radom variates of the training set by revamping, learn a classier on each, and combine the results by voting.
-This works because it greatly reduces variance who only slightly increasing bias.
+This works because it greatly reduces variance while only slightly increasing bias.
 In boosting, training examples have weights, and thse are varied so that each new classifier focus on the exams the previous ones tended to get wrong.
 In stacking, the outputs of individual classifiers come the inputs of a “higher-level” larger that figure out how best to combine them.

 The theory bagging, in a nutshell, is that you have multiple models that you blend together to reduce variance and make your predictions more stable.
 That’s how a random forest works, it is a combination of